Data tables are used to organize and display all information from a data set.

 <thead>.
 This placeholder heading cell should be hidden using

 .p-table--mobile-card will give any table a new responsive card view when on smaller screens.
 Each cell will require

-[aria-label] to describe the cell on a mobile screen.
+[data-heading] attribute to describe the cell on a mobile screen.
 We use the content to create a pseudo element and keep it line with the content.

 <thead> element is completely hidden from view on a smaller screen and if the table holds a

 .p-contextual-menu pattern all the children elements will be visible and be interactive.

 By default, all table cells have